Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 </h2>

 > [!IMPORTANT]
 > Theme-Vault-Marp is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-The majority of the release notes, README, and commit messages are generated using the latest AI technology.
+Most of the release notes, README, and commit messages are generated using the latest AI technology.

 ## 🚀 Project Overview

 Theme-Vault-Marp is a repository providing a comprehensive collection of themes and management tools for Marp presentations.
-It aggregates diversely designed themes, offering users an easy-to-use environment for utilizing, customizing, and sharing them.
+It aggregates diversely designed themes, offering users an easy environment to utilize, customize, and share them.
 Version: `v1.1.0`

 ## 🆕 Latest News

-- 🎉 v1.1.0 Release: Added mint green and dark red & teal themes.
-Improved Sass and CSS implementations of the Gaia base theme.
-Several bug fixes and documentation updates were also made.
+- 🎉 v1.1.0 release: Added mint green and dark red & teal themes.
+Improved Sass and CSS implementations of Gaia base theme.
+Included several bug fixes and documentation updates.

-## ✨ Main Features
+## ✨ Key Features

 1. Diverse Theme Collection: Provides themes suitable for various purposes, including business, academic, and creative uses (`neko-kaisei-beige`, `mint-green`, `dark-red-teal`, `gaia_base`).
-2. Easy Theme Application: Apply themes simply by adding one line to your Marp markdown file.
+2. Easy Theme Application: Apply themes by simply adding one line to your Marp Markdown file.
 3. Customization Support: Create your own styles by editing the CSS files for each theme.
-4. Sass Implementation: `mint-green` and `dark-red-teal` themes are implemented in Sass, improving maintainability and readability.
+4. Sass Implementation: `mint-green` and `dark-red-teal` themes are implemented in Sass for improved maintainability and readability.
-5. Sample Presentations: Includes sample slides demonstrating the use of each theme.
+5. Sample Presentations: Includes sample slides showcasing the usage of each theme.

 ## 🔧 How to Use

 ### Applying a Theme:
-Add the following line to the beginning of your Marp markdown file:
+Add the following line to the top of your Marp Markdown file:

 ```markdown
 ---